The 10 decisions every mother must be free to make

 If all mothers were free to make the following ten decisions, most of the negative events that sustain the high rates of poverty, inequality, sickness, and death in too many parts of the world could be prevented.

 1) Earning an income

 If every mother earned and controlled her own money, almost every measure of human development would improve, including economic growth, poverty and inequality, health and education, and, in the long-run, even peace and security.
-Yet the proportion of women who are employed globally has remained stuck at around 50% since 2000, and there are an estimated 1.5 billion unemployed women in the world today, most of whom are mothers, according to the World Bank.
+Yet the proportion of women who are employed globally remains low at 45% leaving an estimated 1.6 billion unemployed women in the world, most of whom are mothers, according to the World Bank.

 2. Using contraception

 If every woman could control if, when, and how many children she has, she could simultaneously improve her own health, education and employment, and invest more in her children.
 For example, if all women who wanted to use contraception could do so, deaths in pregnancy and childbirth and among newborns would fall by a massive 60%, according to the Guttmacher Institute.
 Yet currently an estimated 345 million women have an unmet need for modern contraception, including 226 million married/partnered women and 120 million single women.
 Further, 196,000 women still die in pregnancy and childbirth every year and 2.4 million babies die in the first month of life, according to the Global Burden of Disease (GBD).

 3) Learning to read and write